Morebec/orkestra-framework/README.md

 ````

 ## Console Commands
-The framework is shipped with console commands to operate the Projections, the Event Processor and the Timer Processor:
+The framework is shipped with console commands to operate the Projections, the Event Processor and the Timeout Processor:

 > These commands are supervised using supervisord to ensure they are always running and restarted in the event that they would fail.